coolbutuseless/ggsvg/README.md

     requires SVG text to be set (via the `svg` argument or aesthetic mapping)
--   `scale_svg_default()` will assign reasonable default scales to arbitrary aesthetics which stick to the preferred aesthetic naming scheme i.e. `[name]_[type]`
+-   `scale_svg_default()` will assign reasonable default scales to arbitrary aesthetics which adhere to the preferred aesthetic naming scheme i.e. `[name]_[type]`
 -   `scale_svg_*` a complete set of compatible scale functions for controlling the mapping of values to arbitrary named aesthetics.